 Each server is independent for reliability, relying only on local storage.
 Written in Go, all binaries are statically linked and easy to deploy.

-Alerts are defined based on Prometheus's flexible query language and maintain dimensional information.
+Alerts are defined based on Prometheus's flexible PromQL and maintain dimensional information.
 An alertmanager handles notifications and silencing.

 Client libraries allow easy instrumentation of services.
 Over ten languages are supported already and custom libraries are easy to implement.

 «Even though Borgmon remains internal to Google, the idea of treating time-series data as a data source for generating alerts is now accessible to everyone through those open source tools like Prometheus [...]»